Sun Hill Production

 A Sun Hill Production AB — since 2009, commonly referred to as Sun Hill Production — is a Swedish production company in the entertainment industry.
 Including record label, publishing, live entertainment, CD, DVD and Blu-ray productions & management.

 History

 2009: Founding

-The corporate name honors the family summer house of the founder Christer Wedin located in the Swedish archipelago.
-Wedin have held different positions in the entertainment industry since 1986 and after 11 years at Warner Bros.
-Entertainment he decided in 2009 to pursue new goals and set up his company – Sun Hill Production.
 The company produces music & filmed entertainment as well as live entertainment in Sweden.

 2010-2011

 "Sun Hill" began its productions with producing and releasing a 3-disc DVD box set with the Swedish multi musician, comedian, linguist icon & songwriter Robert Broberg.
 This collaboration went on to produce Mr. Brobergs 70th anniversary show for national Swedish TV and on October 26, 2011 this show was later released to DVD & CD.
 The music can also be found on digital platforms.

 Swedish rock band Europe Live!
 At Shepherd’s Bush, London is another release Sun Hill produced for the DVD and Blu-ray format (both formats included Europe’s first live CD as well).
 Main concert was filmed at Shepherds Bush in London, U.K. Recording started on December 28, 2009 at Stockholm Ice Stadium to be followed in 2010, September 17 with the band's performance at the amusement park Gröna Lund also in Stockholm.
 The recordings ended with the main show at Shepherd's Bush.
 Up on its release in June 2011 it reached nr 1 on the national Swedish sales chart.

 After the tragic death of Marcel Jacob, Sun Hill become the natural partner for Marcel's music and his legacy in his own band Talisman.